 Valentine’s Day is long over.
 While it’s nice to have a day set aside to celebrate your love for your partner (hey, who doesn’t love a good celebration?), why not celebrate your love every day?
-There are plenty of ways to honor and celebrate your love daily that don’t involve fancy dinners or eating heart shaped chocolates.
-Most people make a bigger effort to show more grace, patience and appreciation for their partner on holidays such as Valentine’s day, birthdays, or anniversaries, but who says those efforts have to be reserved for a few special days a year?
+There are plenty of ways to honor and celebrate your love daily that doesn’t involve fancy dinners or eating heart-shaped chocolates.
+Most people make a bigger effort to show more grace, patience, and appreciation for their partner on holidays such as Valentine’s day, birthdays, or anniversaries, but who says those efforts have to be reserved for a few special days a year?
 Below are four tips to keep that loving feeling alive all year long.

 Communicate and show interest.

 Take the time to check in with your partner.
 Something as simple as asking how their day was, listening, and showing interest can help them feel supported.
 Communication is so important and something so many couples struggle with.
 Sometimes people let days go by without checking in with their partner and then small issues start to build and create distance and frustration.
 Keep your relationship connected and intimate by communicating with your partner.
 The more regularly you talk, the more comfortable you will feel talking about more difficult topics.

 Chocolates and flowers are great, but a loving gesture can also be a text message to say “I’m thinking of you,” a sticky note on the mirror, picking up their dry cleaning, or taking care of an errand they’ve been dreading.
 Try to incorporate these gestures into your daily routine – do your best to do one thing each day to show your partner you care.